BeTomorrow/micro-observables/README.md

 **Note:** The `transform` function can return another observable.
 In this case, the transformed observable will be take the value of the returned automatically updated when `newValue` changes.

-#### Observable.onlyIf(predicate)
+#### Observable.onlyIf(predicate: (value) => boolean)

 Create a new observable that is only updated when the value of the input observable passes the given predicate.
-When `onlyIf()` is called, if the value of the input observable does not pass the predicate, the new observable is initialized with `undefined`
+When `onlyIf()` is called, if the current value of the input observable does not pass the predicate, the new observable is initialized with `undefined`

 ```ts
 const counter = observable(0);